 Step6

-Follow the delivery and entry instructions
+Follow delivery and entry instructions.

 Follow the delivery and entry instructions attached to your order.
 You can track your order using your order ID, surname and email.

 UEFA typically announces ticket phases over the summer before each season.
 League phase tickets become available after the draw in late August, while knockout round tickets are released as matchups are confirmed.
-Quarter-final tickets for the 2025/26 season are available now following the draw on 27 February 2026.

-Champions League tickets remain in strong demand throughout the season because this is the competition where Europe’s biggest clubs, biggest players, and biggest nights all meet.
+Champions League tickets remain in strong demand throughout the season because this is the competition where Europe's biggest clubs, biggest players and biggest nights all meet.

 That demand is not limited to the final.
-It runs from the league phase through to the knockout rounds, with supporters targeting major fixtures, iconic stadiums, and high-stakes European nights.
+It runs from the league phase through to the knockout rounds, with supporters targeting major fixtures, iconic stadiums and high-stakes European nights.

 Knockout ties, semi-finals, and the final naturally sit at the top of the market.
-However, many earlier Champions League matches also attract strong interest because of the level of the competition, the international appeal of the clubs involved, and the atmosphere that comes with a major European fixture.
+However, many earlier Champions League matches also attract strong interest because of the level of the competition, the international appeal of the clubs involved and the atmosphere that comes with a major European fixture.

 Here are some interesting facts about the demand for UEFA Champions League tickets:

-Many supporters use 1BoxOffice because not every buyer has access to official club memberships, ballots, or restricted ticket windows.
+Many supporters use 1BoxOffice because not every buyer has access to official club memberships, ballots or restricted ticket windows.
 UEFA Champions League tickets for non-members are in strong demand, especially for knockout ties and high-profile European nights where official access can be limited.

 Non-member buyers are often highly motivated fans.
-They may be international travellers, families, or supporters targeting one specific match who want a clear, reliable way to buy Champions League tickets without depending on club-only sales channels.
+They may be international travellers, families or supporters targeting one specific match who want a clear, reliable way to buy Champions League tickets without depending on club-only sales channels.

 That is where a marketplace becomes useful.
-1BoxOffice helps fans compare UEFA Champions League tickets, review seat options, and choose the listing that works best for their budget, travel plans, and matchday goals.
+1BoxOffice helps fans compare UEFA Champions League tickets, review seat options and choose the listing that works best for their budget, travel plans and matchday goals.

 UEFA Champions League tickets are usually bought match by match rather than through a traditional season-ticket model.
-Unlike club football, where supporters may hold the same seat across a full domestic campaign, Champions League access is shaped by the fixture, the stage of the competition, and the club involved.
+Unlike club football, where supporters may hold the same seat across a full domestic campaign, Champions League access is shaped by the fixture, the stage of the competition and the club involved.

 For buyers, that means the smartest approach is often to focus on the matches you most want to attend rather than expecting one ticket product to cover the full tournament.
 Some supporters target a specific knockout tie, some want a major league-phase night, and others are looking ahead to premium fixtures later in the competition if their team progresses.

 If you are planning multiple Champions League games, flexibility helps.
-Prices and availability can change significantly depending on the opponent, the venue, and how close the match is to kick-off.
+Prices and availability can change significantly depending on the opponent, the venue and how close the match is to kick-off.
 Watching the market closely and acting when the right listing appears can be the best way to secure seats for the fixtures that matter most to you.

 | Criteria | How UCL clubs usually apply it to season pass holders |